culturesofknowledge/emplaces/design/display.md

 **Source:** Generated

-A simple means to represent the canonical URI as an academic citation, in several standard formats and copy it on mouseclick for reuse.
+A simple means to represent the canonical URI as an academic citation, in several standard bibliographic formats and copy it on mouseclick for reuse.
+What will be copied should be revealed on mouseover, allowing the user to see in advance what the entry will look like in the different citation styles.

 ## Permanent URI